gitkraken/vscode-gitlens/README.md

   - Provides [customizable](#extension-settings) click behavior of the status bar — choose between one of the following
     - Toggle whole file blame annotations on and off
-    - Toggle CodeLens on and off — only available if [`"gitlens.codeLens.visibility": "ondemand"`](#extension-settings) is set
+    - Toggle code lens on and off — only available if [`"gitlens.codeLens.visibility": "ondemand"`](#extension-settings) is set
     - Compare the file with the previous commit
     - Show a quick pick menu with details and commands for the commit
     - Show a quick pick menu with file details and commands for the commit
     - Show a quick pick menu with the commit history of the file
     - Show a quick pick menu with the commit history of the current branch

-#### Git CodeLens
+#### Git Code Lens

-- Adds **CodeLens** to the top of the file and on code blocks ([optional](#extension-settings), on by default)
+- Adds **code lens** to the top of the file and on code blocks ([optional](#extension-settings), on by default)
   - **Recent Change** — author and date of the most recent commit for the file or code block
-    - By default, clicking on the CodeLens shows a **commit file details quick pick menu** with commands for comparing, navigating and exploring commits, and more
+    - By default, clicking on the code lens shows a **commit file details quick pick menu** with commands for comparing, navigating and exploring commits, and more
   - **Authors** — number of authors of the file or code block and the most prominent author (if there is more than one)
-    - By default, clicking on the CodeLens toggles the inline Git blame annotations on and off for the whole file
+    - By default, clicking on the code lens toggles the inline Git blame annotations on and off for the whole file
     - Will be hidden if the author of the most recent commit is also the only author of the file or block, to avoid duplicate information and reduce visual noise

-- Provides [customizable](#extension-settings) click behavior for each CodeLens — choose between one of the following
+- Provides [customizable](#extension-settings) click behavior for each code lens — choose between one of the following
   - Toggle whole file blame annotations on and off
   - Compare the file with the previous commit
   - Show a quick pick menu with details and commands for the commit